-- Make sure the HDMI cable's plug is inserted all the way in (
+- Make sure [♥: Video system] is set to [For NTSC] or [For PAL] correctly for the video system of your television. - Make sure the HDMI cable's plug is inserted all the way in (

 There are multiple movie files for a single movie recording.